achrafSallemi/docker-php7-xdebug-nginx/readme.md

 # Docker-Php7-Xdebug-Nginx

 A quick and easy way to setup your PHP application & debug it on Chrome browser using Docker.
-This will setup a developement environment with PHP7-fpm, Xdebug and Nginx.
+This will setup a developement environment with PHP7-fpm, Xdebug, Memcache and Nginx.

 ## Usage
 ~~~